What Army Regulation prescribes the policies for completing evaluation reports that support the Evaluation Reporting System (ERS)?

 - -Non-commissioned officer's organizational rating chain use DA Form 2166-8; and DA Form 2166-8-1.

 What will a rating chain for an NCO consist of?

-Can an NCO that is on a recommended list for promotion or frocked to one of the top three NCO grades (first sergeant (1SG), SGM, or CSM) and is serving in an authorized position for the new grade, rate any NCO under their supervision, if after the rater's promotion he/she will be senior in pay grade or date of rank to the rated NCO?
+Can an NCO that is on a recommended list for promotion or frocked to one of the top three NCO grades (1SG, SGM, or CSM) and is serving in an authorized position for the new gade, rate any NCO under their supervision, if after the rater's promotion he/she will be senior in pay grade or date of rank to the rated NCO?

 What is an NCOER?

-Rating chain members use the DA Form 2166–8 (NCOER) to provide DA with performance and potential assessments of each rated NCO.
-The DA Form 2166–8 also provides evaluation information to ensure that sound personnel management decisions can be made andthat an NCO’s potential can be fully developed.
+Rating chain members use the DA For 2166-8 (NCOER) to provide DA with performance and potential assessments of each rated NCO.
+The DA Form 2166-8 also provides evaluation information to ensure that sound personnel management decisions can be made and that an NCO's potential can be fully developed.

 How many types of NCOERs are there?

-What is the minimum period of time for rater qualification?
+What is the minimum period of time for rater qualifications?

 3 Rated Months